-My second unforgettable experience was hiking to La Casa Del Arbol.
+My next unforgettable experience was hiking to La Casa Del Arbol.

 After admiring photographs of this spot so many times, it felt slightly surreal to finally see the treehouse right in front of me.

-I basically had to climb up and over one of those mountains to reach La Casa Del Arbol, and I chose to take the steepest, most direct, and most ambitious route.
+I basically had to climb up and over one of those mountains to reach La Casa Del Arbol.
+I chose to take the steepest, most direct, and most ambitious route.